Goal

 Note: If the Debug configuration is already running then you will get a connection refused error.
 To find if Debug configuration is already running, hover over the Debug icon.
 A sample screenshot below

 If there are no errors then the connection to the VDP server is established.
-Now just include a breakpoint in Eclipse and run the custom extension from the VDP Admin tool , and Eclipse will catch the breakpoint.
+Now just include a breakpoint in Eclipse and run the custom extension from the VQL shell of the Web Design Studio , and Eclipse will catch the breakpoint.

 And the final result of our “Hello World” function is…